5/6/2025

 Analyst, BMO

 Thanks.
 Good morning, guys.
-Morning.
-On the macro commentary around US oil production, one of the things analysts often underappreciated in the downturn is just the industry's ability to high grade capital, and this could include coring up to more tier one or two acreage, private activity getting cut at a faster rate or just targeting more primary zones or upspacing.
-So wondering how you see that high grading ability today for the Permian more broadly.
-And is there any reason, as Chael's more mature, to think that this could be less upside to capital efficiency for the industry than we've seen in prior downturns?
+Good morning.
+On the macro commentary around U.S. oil production, one of the things that analysts often underappreciate in a downturn is just the industry's ability to high-grade capital, and this could include coring up to more tier one or two acreage, private activity getting cut at a faster rate, or just targeting more primary zones or upspacing.
+So, wondering how you see that high-grading ability today for the Permian more broadly,

 speaker